Kodak Black Cements His Role as Hip-Hop’s Villain

 As tributes poured in honoring Hussle’s legacy of musical excellence (he was nominated for a Best Rap Album Grammy this year) and community activism (he headed several initiatives to improve safety and educational opportunities for kids in Los Angeles), Kodak Black showed a decidedly different reaction.

-In an Instagram Live session last week, Kodak said he would “be the best man” he could be to London.
+In an Instagram Live session last week, the Pompano Beach rapper said he would “be the best man” he could be to London.

 "I'll give her a whole year [to mourn]," Kodak said.
 "She might need a whole year to be crying and shit for him."